ganeshrn/ansible-backstage-plugins/plugins/backstage-rhaap/README.md

           path: /ansible
 ```

-### Start the front end and backend by running the command in the root folder of `` cloned repository path.
+### Start the front end and backend by running the command in the root folder of `rhdh` cloned repository path.

 ```bash
 LOG_LEVEL=debug yarn start